 We present a prediction framework PRIME that learns to predict vehicle trajectories with model-based planning.
 PRIME guarantees the trajectory feasibility by exploiting a model-based generator to produce future trajectories under explicit constraints.
 It makes accurate trajectory predictions by employing a learning-based evaluator to capture implicit interactions in scene context and select future trajectories by scoring.
 Furthermore, the combination of model-based trajectory generation and learning-based trajectory selection relieves high dependency on long-term tracking.
-PRIME outperforms other state-of-the-art prediction models in prediction accuracy, feasibility, robustness and achieves the 1st place on the highlycompetitive Argoverse Leaderboard.
-More beyond these performance metrics, the advantages of reasonably regularizing trajectory space, predicting trajectories with continuous states, and the compatibility with on-road information would set our framework highly useful in real system deployment.
+Our PRIME outperforms other state-of-the-art prediction models in prediction accuracy, feasibility, robustness and achieves the 1st place on the highly-competitive Argoverse Leaderboard.
+More beyond these performance metrics, our approach reasonably regularizes the prediction space and produces trajectory predictions with continuous information, which facilitates decision making and motion planning for self-driving vehicles.
+Moreover, it is compatible with various on-road information, such as vehicle types, traffic rules, etc. These advantages would highly beneficial to deployments in real systems.

-&lt;sup>2The minimal turning radius for a regular sedan is around $4.5 \sim 6.0$ m
+$^2 {\rm The}$ minimal turning radius for a regular sedan is around $4.5 \sim 6.0 {\rm m}$